Pack3tL0ss/ConsolePi/README.md

 > The output below shows `consolepi-upgrade` as the command to launch, the command will be `consolepi-install` on an image created using the [image creator script](#3-consolepi-image-creator).
 If neither is the case you would call the installer directly (with sudo) and pass in the args (The [TL;DR](#consolepi) string at the top of this README can be modified to pass in the arguments)

 ```
-pi@ConsolePi-dev:~$ consolepi-upgrade --help
+wade@ConsolePi-dev:~$ consolepi-upgrade --help

 USAGE: consolepi-upgrade [OPTIONS]

 Available Options
- --help | -help | help                   Display this help text.
+ -h|--help                               Display this help text.
- -silent                                 Perform silent install no prompts, all variables reqd must be provided via pre-staged configs.
+ -s|--silent                             Perform silent install no prompts, all variables reqd must be provided via pre-staged configs.
- -C|-config <path/to/config>             Specify config file to import for install variables (see /etc/ConsolePi/installer/install.conf.example).
+ -C | --config <path/to/config>          Specify config file to import for install variables (see /etc/ConsolePi/installer/install.conf.example).
-    Copy the example file to your home dir and make edits to use
+    Copy the example file to your home dir and make edits to use.
+ -6|--no-ipv6                            Disable IPv6 (Only applies to initial install).
+ -R|--reboot                             reboot automatically after silent install (Only applies to silent install).
- --wlan_country=<wlan_country>           wlan regulatory domain (Default: US).
+ -w|--wlan_country <2 char country code> wlan regulatory domain (Default: US).
- -noipv6                                 bypass 'Do you want to disable ipv6 during install' prompt.
-Disable or not based on this value =true: Disables.
+ --locale <2 char country code>          Update locale and keyboard layout. i.e. '--locale us' will result in locale being updated to en_US.UTF-8.
+ --us                                    Alternative to the 2 above, implies us for wlan country, locale, and keyboard..
- --hostname=<hostname>                   If set will bypass prompt for hostname and set based on this value (during initial install).
+ -H|--hostname <hostname>                If set will bypass prompt for hostname and set based on this value (during initial install).
- --tz=<i.e. 'America/Chicago'>           If set will bypass tz prompt on install and configure based on this value.
- --auto_launch='<true|false>'            Bypass prompt 'Auto Launch menu when consolepi user logs in' - set based on this value.
+ --tz <tz>                               Configure TimeZone i.e. America/Chicago.
+ -L|--auto-launch                        Automatically launch consolepi-menu for consolepi user.
+Defaults to False..
- --consolepi_pass='<password>'           Use single quotes: Bypass prompt on install set consolepi user pass to this value.
+ -p|--passwd '<password>'                Use single quotes: The password to configure for consolepi user during install..
- --pi_pass=<'password>                   Use single quotes: Bypass prompt on install set pi user pass to this value.
-    pi user can be deleted after initial install if desired, A non silent install will prompt for additional users and set appropriate group perms
     Any manually added users should be members of 'dialout' and 'consolepi' groups for ConsolePi to function properly

 The Following optional arguments are more for dev, but can be useful in some other scenarios
+ -P|--post                               ~/consolepi-stage/consolepi-post.sh if found is executed after initial install.
+Use this to run after upgrade..
- -noapt                                  Skip the apt update portion of the Upgrade.
+ --no-apt                                Skip the apt update/upgrade portion of the Upgrade.
 Should not be used on initial installs..
- -nopip                                  Skip pip install -r requirements.txt.
+ --no-pip                                Skip pip install -r requirements.txt.
 Should not be used on initial installs..

 Examples:
   This example specifies a config file with -C (telling it to get some info from the specified config) as well as the silent install option (no prompts)
-        > consolepi-upgrade -C /home/wade/consolepi-stage/installer.conf -silent
+        > consolepi-upgrade -C /home/consolepi/consolepi-stage/installer.conf --silent

   Alternatively the necessary arguments can be passed in via cmd line arguments
   NOTE: Showing minimum required options for a silent install.
 ConsolePi.yaml has to exist
         wlan_country will default to US, No changes will be made re timezone, ipv6 & hostname
-        > consolepi-upgrade -silent --consolepi-pass='c0nS0lePi!' --pi-pass='c0nS0lePi!'
+        > consolepi-upgrade -silent -p 'c0nS0lePi!'
 ```

 ## **2. Semi-Automatic Install**